KingZ060/Memoria/prototypes/core-gameplay/README.md

 The movement of mother:\
     Progression in our game is a bit different.
 The condition for our game to win is to get all 4 items.
 Therefore, we made the movement speed of the enemy (mother sprite) depend on the amount of inventory you get.
 The more you holding, the faster the enemies move.
 Shown in Test 2 Scene.
 ## Prefabs
+GameObject subclasses: Player class and Mom class in src folder.
+Scene subclasses: Test1 and Test2.
+One is the subclass of the normal Phaser Scene and one is the subclass of the gameScene engine\